rust-lang/rust/doc/rust.md

 ~~~

 Extern functions may not be called from Rust code, but their value
-may be taken as an unsafe `u8` pointer.
+may be taken as a raw `u8` pointer.

 ~~~
 # extern fn new_vec() -> ~[int] { ~[] }